FBLA Education and Leadership Programs

 Founded in 1914, Johnson & Wales University is a private, nonprofit, accredited institution with approximately 17,000 graduate and undergraduate students enrolled at campuses in Providence, RI; North Miami, FL; Denver, CO; and Charlotte, N.C.
 An innovative educational leader, the university offers a unique model integrating arts and sciences and industry-focused education with work experience and leadership opportunities.
 We inspire students to achieve professional success and lifelong personal growth.
 The university's impact is global, with alumni from 152 countries pursuing careers worldwide.

-Inspire your students by planning an exciting and educational trip to New York City or Chicago.
-It's the best way to boost enrollment and spirit in your FBLA chapter.
-Junior Tours puts together all-inclusive tour packages at affordable prices.
+Inspire your students by planning an exciting and educational trip to New York City, Chicago, or Atlanta.
+Sponsoring a business related tour to any of these cities is the best way to boost the enrollment and spirit in your FBLA chapter.
+Junior Tours will arrange an all-inclusive tour package at an affordable price.
 Chaperones travel free.
-For more information, contact 800-631-2241, email@example.com or visit us online.
+For more information, contact us today at 1-800-631-2241, email@example.com or www.juniortours.com.

-Knowledge Matters is sponsoring a special event during the 2015-2016 school year.
-This event will be based on the Virtual Business – Personal Finance Online simulation.
+Knowledge Matters is sponsoring a special event during the 2016-2017 school year.
+This event will be based on the Virtual Business–Personal Finance Online simulation.
 FBLA members will use the simulation to test their skills at managing their own financial lives and will compete against students across the country.
 Members will experience real world financial issues such as budgeting, saving, opening bank accounts, getting a credit card, monitoring credit scores, education and advancement, online banking, paying taxes, finding a job, insurance, and more.